sdziallas/comp55/docs/labs/2-JavaIntro.md

 to worry about the syntax as much.
 As long as you understand the concepts, you will be able to go to any problem in the problems window, right click on it, and then hit the quick fix to see if any of the fixes make sense.
+For example, let's go back down to the Problems Pane to see what the error the program is mentioning, which is the
-For example, let's look at our initial error.
-The *constructor Fraction(int, int) is undefined*.
+*constructor Fraction(int, int) is undefined*.
 Remember that constructors are a special set of instructions (like a method) that one could use to help setup a fraction.
 In this case, when we would like to